GeliXav/FlightService/README.md

 # test coverage
 $ npm run test:cov
 ```
-Unit tests are provided for both service and controller.
-You also have an e2e test that checks if the data is correct for those urls.
+Unit tests are available for both the service and controller.
+Additionally, an end-to-end (e2e) test verifies the correctness of data retrieved from the specified URLs.

 ## Caching
-The data we fetch from the flight services will be cached in memory.
-This is a memory cache, so it will be deleted on restart and we'll have to recache data again.
-Caching TTL is 1 hour.
+Data obtained from the flight services will be cached in memory.
+This cache operates in-memory and will be cleared upon restart, necessitating the recaching of data.
+The Time-To-Live (TTL) for caching is set to 1 hour.

-## Config
+## Configuration
-There are two config available in .env file.
-You can specify new url to fetch data from, and specify the cache ttl.
+The .env file contains two configurable parameters.
+You can specify new URLs from which to fetch data and adjust the cache TTL according to your requirements.